 CTA is short for “Call To Action.”
 It’s a common marketing tactic that guides the prospect into taking the next step.
 So, what does CTA have to do with your YouTube channel?
 Let’s step back a bit.

-Imagine this scenario: A YouTube viewer randomly drops into your channel and check out one video.
+Imagine this scenario: A YouTube viewer randomly drops into your channel and checks out one video.
 After the video ends, what’s the most likely scenario?
 In most cases, the user will start looking for other related videos and will eventually leave your video and channel.

 You just missed an opportunity to convert that one viewer into a subscriber.
 What you could have done is to employ a CTA tactic.